flyteorg/flyte/rsts/getting_started/index.rst

 On a Flyte cluster
 """""""""""""""""""

-Install :std:ref:`flytectl`. ``Flytectl`` is a commandline interface for Flyte.
-This is useful to start a local demo cluster of Flyte.
+Install :std:ref:`flytectl`, which is the command-line interface for Flyte.
+Let's use it to start a local demo Flyte cluster.

 .. tabbed:: OSX